SOAL

 B) to activate systemic acquired resistance of plants

-C) to close stomata, thus preventing the entry of pathogens
+C) to close stomata, thus preventing the entry of

 D) to activate heat-shock proteins